 In 1984, British journalist Arthur Stuart investigates the career of 1970s glam superstar Brian Slade, who was heavily influenced in his early years by hard-living and rebellious American singer Curt Wild.

 Three intercut stories about outsiders, sex and violence.
 In "Hero," Richie, at age 7, kills his father and flies away.
 After the event, a documentary in cheesy lurid colors asks what ...
 See full summary »

 Cathy is the perfect 50s housewife, living the perfect 50s life: healthy kids, successful husband, social prominence.
-Then one night she surprises her husband Frank kissing another man, and her tidy world starts spinning out of control.
+Then one night she stumbles in on her husband Frank, kissing another man, and her tidy world starts spinning out of control.
 In her confusion and grief, she finds consolation in the friendship of their African-American gardener, Raymond - a socially taboo relationship that leads to the further disintegration of life as she knew it.
 Despite Cathy and Frank's struggle to keep their marriage afloat, the reality of his homosexuality and her feelings for Raymond open a painful, if more honest, chapter in their lives.
 Written by

 Jonas A. Reinartz <firstname.lastname@example.org>

 30 of 34 people found this review helpful.

 Was this review helpful to you?